 GAROP Steering Group

-- Marcus Riley, The Global Ageing Network (elected)
+- Marcus Riley, The Global Ageing Network (elected in 2018 for two year term)

-- Silvia Perel-Levin, International Longevity Centre Global Alliance and NGO Committee on Ageing Geneva (continuing)
+- Silvia Perel-Levin, International Longevity Centre Global Alliance and NGO Committee on Ageing Geneva (standing down in 2019)

-- Susan Somers, International Network for the Prevention of Elder Abuse & NGO Committee on Ageing New York (continuing)
+- Susan Somers, International Network for the Prevention of Elder Abuse & NGO Committee on Ageing New York (standing down in 2019)

 The Global Alliance will reach out to older people in all regions of the world to ensure their voices are heard by UN member states nationally, regionally, through UN institutions, UN Commissions and the UN General Assembly.